newlawrence/Pyaisa/readme.md

 | OS X-x64    | Travis CI | [![Travis CI Badge](https://api.travis-ci.org/newlawrence/Pysapp.svg)](https://travis-ci.org/newlawrence/Pysapp) |
 | Windows-x64 | Appveyor  | [![Appveyor Badge](https://ci.appveyor.com/api/projects/status/26yyxvrgvtc8l4fn?svg=true)](https://ci.appveyor.com/project/newlawrence/pysapp) |

-*Sadly, automated builds don't currently support parallelization.
-Manual local compilation is the only way to link against the OpenMP library.*
+*Mind the build number.
+Due to the inability to set up succesfully OpenMP in every single CI site, automated tests and builds have parallelization disabled.
+The convention is:*

+* *Odd build numbers for automated non-parallel builds.*
+* *Even build numbers for manual parallel builds.*

-### A simple Standard Atmosphere Model
+## A simple Standard Atmosphere Model

 This project it's only a simple standard atmosphere model that I've made for learning purposes, and to introduce myself to the Open Source world and its tools.
 Despite that, the ISA model is fully functional, fast, configurable and compliant with the [COESA](http://hdl.handle.net/2060/19770009539) stdandard.